 With a capacity of 750, I would have expected it to be fuller, but it was only about half full, even on a Friday night when the best pitchers for both teams were facing each other.

 The field is located near where I-10 and I-25 intersect.
 From both highways, you’ll want to get off at the University Ave. exit, and then head south off of University.
 From I-10, you take University to Espina, then Espina south to Stewart, and take Stewart to Locust.
 The stadium is on the east side of Locust.
 From I-25, you get off and get on Pan American Hwy to Wells, and take Wells west to Locust.

 Las Cruces has an airport, but it is not very large, so if you’re flying to the city you will have to go through El Paso, which is 45 minutes away.

-The stadium has one concession stand and one bathroom, which is plenty for the amount of people.
-The bathrooms aren’t particularly clean, but there is a person sitting right outside of them to clean them if there is an issue.
+The stadium has one concession stand and one bathroom, which is plenty for the number of people.
+The bathrooms aren’t particularly clean, but a person is sitting right outside of them to clean them if there is an issue.
 Handicap access isn’t a problem either.
 There is a ramp that leads up to the grandstand area from where the ticket office and concession stand are.

-It’s very cheap to go to an Aggies baseball game: just $6 for single game tickets, and then really cheap food and free parking.
+It’s cheap to go to an Aggies baseball game: just $6 for single-game tickets, cheap food, and free parking.
 The WAC generally has some pretty good baseball teams including NMSU, so the quality of baseball is much higher than the price paid to see it.
-The seats are right on top of the field, and you also have the option to stand right behind the back stop, so you can be right on top of the action.
+The seats are right on top of the field, and you also have the option to stand right behind the backstop, so you can be right on top of the action.